mazzasaverio/fastapi-your-data/docs/index.md

 ## Contributions

 Contributions to FastAPI Your Data are welcome!
-See the [Contributing](contributing.md) section for guidelines on how to contribute to the project.

 Thank you for being part of the FastAPI Your Data community!